 For the past hundred years, many countries – including Britain and the United States – have collected information about Taiwan in their national archives.
-We encouraged volunteers to enter these public archives and scan them, making them an accessible part of the public discourse in Taiwan.
+We encouraged volunteers to enter these public archives and scan the information, making it an accessible part of the public discourse in Taiwan.

-Taiwan Central Government Budget project supercharges citizens with the power of visualization and social network to supervise government spending.
+The Taiwan Central Government Budget project supercharges citizens with the power of visualization and social networks to supervise government spending.

-The improved version of the Ministry of Education (MoE) dictionary will include side-by-side translation of English, French, German, and Hokkien, the stroke-order and pronounciation of characters, as well as versions fit for iOS, Android and Desktop built on open-source collaboration.
-The Amis language dictionary and other fork-project are still frequently hosting small hackathons.
+The improved version of the Ministry of Education (MoE) dictionary will include side-by-side translations of English, French, German, and Hokkien; the stroke-order and pronunciation of characters; as well as versions for iOS, Android, and Desktop built on open-source collaboration.
+The Amis language dictionary and other forked projects are still frequently hosting small hackathons.

 All project proposals at g0v hackathons are shared through livestream and accessible through the g0v YouTube channel.
-If you are interested in g0v hackathons, you can acess the media records at g0v Flickr.
+If you are interested in g0v hackathons, you can access the media records at g0v Flickr.